mtmcphail/Election_Analysis/README.md

         f"-------------------------\n"))

-By combining Modifiction 1 (modifying the variable, list, and dictionary names) and Modification 2 (defining a race_ID variable), the output summary could look something like this:
+By combining Modification 1 (modifying the variable, list, and dictionary names) and Modification 2 (defining a race_ID variable), the output summary could look something like this:
  ```

     	  # Print the final vote count (to terminal)